Davinci-Vision/davinci_coin/README.md

 The learned artificial intelligence verifies the dangerous changes of blocks.
 First, we use artificial neural networks to learn the changes of smart contracts and blocks and collect data.
 As a result, it learns the pattern of smart contract and block mechanically.
 Finally, the stability of the chain is maintained by using deep running.

-Deep learning is called 'Deep Neural Network' (DNN), which imitates human neural networks.And solves 'complex problems' through 'iterative process' of updating parameters which are relations between layers.Da Vinci's artificial intelligence system uses deep learning to machine a repetitive process of blocks to create a pattern.
+Deep learning is called 'Deep Neural Network' (DNN), which imitates human neural networks.
+And solves 'complex problems' through 'iterative process' of updating parameters which are relations between layers.
+Da Vinci's artificial intelligence system uses deep learning to machine a repetitive process of blocks to create a pattern.

 DaVinci's Artificial Intelligence (DAI) automatically learns repetitive processes in block chains and Dapp.
 The artificial intelligence can learn repetitive processes by itself to prepare for problems that may arise.
 Da Vinci AI engine aims to Unsupervised Learning.
 Unsupervised learning is a process in which the algorithm itself learns the relationship and specificity of data without providing a solution to specific data.